osko3/iit-n8n-tasks_answers/labs/l9/L9/solutions/L9_ExerciseC.md

 # Short explanation:
-In this exercise, you build a workflow in n8n that receives a note via a Webhook, adds a timestamp, and appends it to a notes.txt file in your Codespace.
-You then test the workflow and ensure the notes are logged correctly.
+In this exercise, I build a workflow in n8n that receives a note via a Webhook, adds a timestamp, and appends it to a notes.txt file in my Codespace.
+I then test the workflow and ensure the notes are logged correctly.

 # Screenshots:
 ![C1](C1.png)